- Fine arts

 Dinner and accommodation near Epernay

-Former capital of one of the most important duchy in Europe, Dijon offers an exceptional cultural patrimony, such as the 'Palais des Ducs' and the Fine Arts Museum.
-Walking tour on the 'owl's trail' and lunch.
+Dijon.
+Former capital of one of the most important duchy in Europe, Dijon offers an exceptional cultural patrimony, such as the ‘Palais des Ducs’ and the Fine Arts Museum.
+Walking tour in the Historical center, on the "the Owl's trail" and lunch.

 Drive through the vineyards that hold the illustrious names of the Burgundy wines to get to the town of Beaune